ZdravkoDimitrovArnaudov/AOS-XV6-RISCV/Projects/P1/README.md

 ## Details

-Your new syscall should look like this: **int getprocs(void)**
+Your new syscall should look like this: **int getprocs(void)**.
 Your system call returns the number of processes that exist in the system at the time of the call.

 ## Tips